two coworkers in meeting

 What makes a good performance review?

-The best performance reviews are specific, frequent and tailored to the individual employee.
+The best performance reviews are specific, frequent, and tailored to the individual employee.

 Goals should also be specific to each employee.
 A recent study by Gallup found that 71% of American employees believed their evaluations weren’t fair.
-This perception comes from the fact that employees are often evaluated in relation to one another, and not in relation to their own past performance.
-Each employee should receive a career development plan based on their specific skills, goals and job description.
-“By emphasizing how their performance has changed over time instead of how it fares against other people’s performance, organizations can offer what the employees want — individualized treatment — and thus achieve the goal of offering fair evaluations, which are much more likely to be embraced rather than met with scorn,” wrote HBR.
+This perception comes from the fact that employees are often evaluated in relation to one another and not in relation to their own past performance.
+Each employee should receive a career development plan based on their specific skills, goals, and job description.

 Lastly, the best performance review is a regular one.
-There’s nothing more demoralizing reaching a year-end performance review only to learn that you were making the same simple mistake over and over again.
+There’s nothing more demoralizing than reaching a year-end performance review only to learn that you were making the same simple mistake over and over again.
 How often should you offer performance reviews?
 Most millennials prefer to check in monthly.
 For many small businesses, this isn’t realistic; try to host a review at least once a quarter.

 How to run an effective performance review meeting